flavienbwk/awesome-llm-devops/README.md

 Checked titles currently have products that address the issue (at least 3 projects, including 1 product, should exist).
 Cited tools must be specifically trained for the category they are stated in.

 - 🔓 Open source / 🔐 Closed source
-- 🆓 Free / 💶 Paid / 💸 Paid 3rd party (ex: OpenAI API)
+- 🆓 Free / 💶 Paid / 💸 Paid 3rd party (i.e. OpenAI API)
 - 📄 Project / 📦 Product (production ready)

 ### Productivity